anacosix/JUIbuilder/README.md

 # JUIBuilder

-The JUIBuilder is a JavaScript framework that provides a simple and customizable way to generate dynamic HTML content based on structured JSON data.
+The JUIBuilder provides a simple and customizable way to generate dynamic HTML content based on structured JSON data.

 ## Features